I start in on Jan of the Jungle, a few words about feral jungle

 You see this with Doc Savage particularly.
-It's good for

-with guns.
+Jackson with guns.
 Not even Michael Jackson wants to be Michael

 Tarzan managed to have a pretty good run.
-But let's face

-character compulsively fascinating.
-And from there, Burroughs
+made the character compulsively fascinating.
+And from there,

-trouble...
+for trouble...
 But a lot of it was just drift after that.

 The truth is that once your hero has solved all his problems....

 He has no problems.
 No reason to go anywhere or do anything.

 We see this with Jan in India.
 Jan

 of the Jungle is a damned good novel, it verges on being literary,